-We can measure the validity of questionnaire by using Cronbach's Alpha test, we were dose this test the result wase as the Table 3.
+We can measure the validity of questionnaire by using Cronbach's Alpha test; tests results were given in the Table 2.

-Table 3 RESULTS CRONBACH'S ALPHA TEST
+TABLE 2 RESULTS CRONBACH'S ALPHA TEST

-Variables Variable symbol Cronbach's Alpha N of Items
+Variables Variable symbol Cronbach's Alpha N of Iter

-Electronic Accounting Information Systems X1 .829 7
+Electronic Accounting Information Systems X1 0.829 7

-Planning audit process Y1 .728 4
+Planning audit process Y1 0.728 4

-Audit testing Y2 .792 4
+Audit testing Y2 0.792 4

-Risk assessments Y3 .639 4
+Risk assessments Y3 0.639 4

-Implementation audit plan Y4 .699 4
+Implementation audit plan Y4 0.699 4

-From the previous table, we find that the results show that Cronbach's Alpha for the first Variable is 82.9%, the results show that the second Variable Cronbach's Alpha is 72.8%, the results show that the third Cronbach's Alpha is 79.2%, the results show that the Fourth Cronbach's Alpha is 63.9%.
+From the Table 2, we find that the results show that Cronbach's Alpha for the first Variable is 82.9%, the results show that the second Variable Cronbach's Alpha is 72.8%, the results show that the third Cronbach's Alpha is 79.2%, the results show that the Fourth Cronbach's Alpha is 63.9%.
+The results show that the fifth Cronbach's Alpha is 63.9%.

-This result means we can depend on the questionnaire and complete the statical tests.
+This result means we can depend on the questionnaire and complete the statistical tests.